rebus-org/Rebus.SignalR/README.md

 [![install from nuget](https://img.shields.io/nuget/v/Rebus.SignalR.svg?style=flat-square)](https://www.nuget.org/packages/Rebus.SignalR)

-Rebus-based SignalR backplane... useful, if you are using Rebus already and/or would like to leverage Rebus' integration with various transports not supported by SignalR's own backplane integrations.
+Rebus-based SignalR backplane is useful, if you are using Rebus already and/or would like to leverage Rebus' integration with various transports not supported by SignalR's own backplane integrations.

 How to use
 ====